microsoft/vscode-docs/docs/extensions/webview.md

 ![](images/webview/persistence-retrain.gif)

 Notice how the counter does not reset now when the webview is hidden and then restored.
 No extra code required!
+With `retainContextWhenHidden`, the webview acts similarly to a background tab in a web browser.
+Scripts and other dynamic content is suspended, but immediately resumed once the webview becomes visible again.
+You cannot send messages to hidden webview, even when `retainContextWhenHidden` is enabled.

-Although `retainContextWhenHidden` may be appealing, this option has high memory overhead and should only be used when other persistence techniques will not work.
+Although `retainContextWhenHidden` may be appealing, keep in mind that this has high memory overhead and should only be used when other persistence techniques will not work.